nhana557/Shop_Tok_be/Readme.md

 ## About The Project

-This is a Restful API repository for Nibiru Chat.
+This is a Restful API repository for Shop Id.
 This Restful API is built using ExpressJS and PostgreSQL.
 # List third party module
 | Thrid Party | npm install |
 | ------ | ------ |